reworkhow/JWAS-Docker/README.md

 3. tag and push images to dockerhub

-    * for the latest version
+    * for the latest version (by default, the image created in step 2 is the latest version)
     ```dockerfile
     docker push qtlrocks/jwas-docker
     ```